ddev/ddev/README.md

 * Quickly create multiple local web development environments based on a code repositories.
 * Import database for a project you're working on.
-* Import upload files to match the project (Drupal's sites/default/files or Wordpress's wp-content/uploads).
+* Import upload files to match the project (Drupal's sites/default/files or WordPress's wp-content/uploads).
 * Pantheon integration - grab a Pantheon archive and work locally with the database and files.
 * Run commands within the docker environment using `ddev exec`.
 * View logs from the web and db containers.